What Does Home Warranty AC Coverage Actually Include in 2026?

 |---|---|---|

-Refrigerant coverage is one of the trickiest parts of any home warranty AC policy.
-Here's what you need to know:
+Refrigerant coverage is one of the trickiest parts of any home warranty AC policy in 2026.
+Here is what you need to know:

-- R-22 (Freon): Officially phased out for new production as of January 1, 2020.
-Only reclaimed R-22 can now be used, making it scarce and expensive — sometimes over $100 per pound.
-Some warranties cap R-22 reimbursement at just $10–$25 per pound, leaving you with a significant gap.
+- R-22 (Freon): Production officially ended January 1, 2020.
+Only reclaimed R-22 is available now, and it can run $100+ per pound.
+Most warranties cap refrigerant at $10 to $25 per pound, leaving a significant gap.

 How to File an AC Claim (and Actually Get It Approved)

-Filing an AC claim the right way dramatically increases your chances of getting it covered.
-Here's a step-by-step approach:
+Filing an AC claim the right way dramatically increases your chances of approval.
+Here is a step-by-step approach for 2026.

 Step-by-Step AC Claim Process

-Step 2 — Document the Problem Note the symptoms (no cool air, strange noises, ice buildup, error codes), when the issue started, and any troubleshooting you've already done.
-Take photos or video of the unit and any visible damage.
+Step 2: Document the Problem Note the symptoms (no cool air, strange noises, ice buildup, error codes), when the issue started, and any troubleshooting you have already tried.
+Take photos or video of the unit, the thermostat reading, and any visible damage.

 - Maintenance records (filter changes, annual tune-ups)